 An epic 1,000-mile marathon between Whitehorse, Yukon Territory, Canada and Fairbanks, Alaska, the Quest runs through some of the most pristine wilderness in the world, alternating between Fairbanks starts on even years and Whitehorse starts on odd years.

-In 1983, at the Bull's Eye Saloon in Fairbanks, four mushers discussed a hypothetical new sled dog race that eventually became the tougher-than-nails Yukon Quest International Sled Dog Race.
-Named to commemorate the mighty Yukon River, the race also follows the historical gold rush route that started in the Klondike.
-The first 1,000-mile Yukon Quest International Sled Dog Race in 1984 saw 26 teams leave Fairbanks and over 16 days later 20 teams had arrived in Whitehorse, Yukon Territory, Canada.
+The Quest got its start in 1983 at the Bull's Eye Saloon in Fairbanks, where four mushers conjured up a hypothetical new sled dog race that eventually became the tougher-than-nails Yukon Quest.
+Named to commemorate the mighty Yukon River, the race also follows the historical gold rush and mail delivery routes that started in the Klondike in the early 1900s.
+The first Yukon Quest in 1984 saw 26 teams leave Fairbanks and over 16 days later 20 teams had arrived in Whitehorse, Yukon Territory, Canada.
 Sonny Lindner was the first Yukon Quest champion, completing the race in just over 12 days.
-Currently, the race lasts nine to 14 days depending on weather, trail conditions and the strength of the dog teams.
+Currently, between 20 and 50 dog teams consisting of one human "musher" and up to 14 canine athletes compete in the race.
+The Quest lasts nine to 14 days depending on weather, trail conditions and the strength of the dog teams.